yarisvt/tyk-docs/tyk-docs/content/concepts/tyk-components/components.md

 A full Tyk stack consists of multiple components working together, the three most important ones are:

 * **Tyk Gateway**: This does all the heavy lifting, and is the actual proxy doing all of the work.
-* **Tyk Dashboard**: This is the GUI to control your gateways and to view analytics with, as well as an extended Dashboard REST API that enables granular integration.
+* **Tyk Dashboard**: This is the GUI to control your Tyk Gateways and to view analytics with, as well as an extended Dashboard REST API that enables granular integration.
 * **Tyk Pump**: A data processor that moves analytics data from your Gateways (Redis) into other data sinks, most importantly MongoDB for the dashboard to process.